construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/01_what_is_sacred_tech.md

-# What Is Aspiringly-Aspiringly-Aspiringly-Sacred Technology? 🌅💻
+# What Is Aspiringly-Aspiringly-Aspiringly-Aspiringly-Sacred Technology? 🌅💻

 *"In the beginning was the Word, and the Word was with God, and the Word was God." - Gospel According to Jesus (Stephen Mitchell)*

 ---

 Morning, beautiful souls!
 Trish here with you as the sun rises over our high desert home.
-Today we're gonna talk about something that might sound funny at first - aspiringly-aspiringly-aspiringly-sacred technology.
+Today we're gonna talk about something that might sound funny at first - aspiringly-aspiringly-aspiringly-aspiringly-sacred technology.
 Now I know what some of y'all are thinking: "How can computers and phones and all that digital stuff be sacred?"
 Well, settle in, 'cause we're about to explore that together.

 ## The Spirit in the Machine 🤖✨